Somya-Bansal159/LQR-control-for-inverted-pendulum/README.md

 - Install OpenGL Glut library.
 - Clone the repository and run the MiniProject.cbp in your IDE.
 - Run the main.cpp file and You will see the results :)

+## Note: You can also visualise a working LQR in matplotlib_LQR.py